pixscapegames/pixscape-studio-free/README.md

 Pixscape Studio Free is the open-source visual editor for **Pixscape Runtime**, built for developers who want the speed of a game editor without giving up code-level control.

-It is designed for **LibGDX** projects and focuses on lightweight 2D production workflows: scenes, sprites, tiled maps, isometric maps, animations, particles, shaders, lights, physics, prefabs, runtime export, and 2.5D spatial ordering.
+It is designed for **LibGDX** projects and focuses on lightweight 2D production workflows: scenes, sprites, tiled and isometric maps, animations, particles, shaders, lights, physics, prefabs, runtime export, and deterministic 2.5D spatial ordering.

 Pixscape Studio Free is released under the **Apache License 2.0**.